Dev0xx0/ZenSync/README.md

 ## Overview

-Welcome to the MultiZen Browser project.
+Welcome to the r project.
 This is an open-source multi-session browser, primarily designed for private browsing.
 It was developed out of a need for a substantial multi-session tool.

-Check out the website: https://getmultizen.com/
+Check out the website:

 ![MultiZen Overview](resources/preview/0.1.1.gif)